-The application of the Group's PIM Non-Life is planned for end of May 2017.
+The Group's PIM Non-Life was certified for use in 2017 by the Austrian Financial Market Authority (FMA).

 Underwriting Risk (incl.
 Catastrophe Risk)

 Underwriting Risk captures the risk that the premium earned is not sufficient to cover all cost and claim payments.
 The Underwriting Risk model is separated into a gross model and a reinsurance model.
 The claims arising in the gross model are separated into three different types: